jpsalviano/todolists/README.md

 # TodoLists

-A personal todo lists manager web app written in Python
+A personal todo lists manager web app written in Python.

+This is an ongoing project for practicing web development.

 ## Development Roadmap